Wonderful! Wonderful!: Other versions

 The song has been covered by various artists.
 In the United Kingdom, Ronnie Hilton recorded a version in 1957 that reached number 27 on the UK Singles Chart.
 In 1963, a recording by American soul vocal group the Tymes peaked at number 7 on the Billboard Hot 100 and number 23 on its Hot R&B Singles chart.
 Their version also spent four weeks at number 2 on the magazine's Easy Listening chart and reached number 7 in Canada.

-A cover of the song was created for the X-Files episode "Home".
-The reason a cover was used rather than the original was because when Mathis read the episode's screenplay and saw its graphic content, he refused to allow his version to be used in the episode, thus necessitating a cover.
+A new version of the song was created for the X-Files episode "Home", using a singer with a voice similar to Mathis's.
+A cover version was used rather than the original because Mathis refused to allow his version to be used in the episode due to his objections to the graphic themes in the script.
 David Nutter, an X-Files producer, originally planned to record the cover himself as he also had a background in music but in the end, another singer was hired because he sounded more like Mathis than Nutter did.
-The episode's director Kim Manners explains his reason for wanting to use the song because "certain songs [like 'Wonderful!
+The episode's director Kim Manners explains his reason for wanting to use the song because he believed "certain songs [like 'Wonderful!
 Wonderful!'] have a creepy, icky quality that none of us have really openly acknowledged".